 The Taj Mahal, Fort Kochi (Fort Cochin) is not just a fantastic restaurant, serving the best food we had while living in Kerala.
 It’s also a homestay, and runs cookery classes too.

-One of the best aspects of living here in Fort Kochi is that the majority of the food on offer is vegetarian.
-Being right on the coast too, there is also a large variety of fish and seafood.
-In fact, meat-based dishes are very definitely in the minority.
-This is great news for us.
+One of the best aspects of living in Fort Kochi is that the majority of the food on offer is vegetarian.
+In fact, meat-based dishes are very definitely in the minority there.
+This was great news for us!

-Another of my favourite dishes at the Taj Mahal is their thoran; traditionally, a dry dish made with spices, coconut, cheera, and various vegetables, such as gourd, yam, beans, jackfruit, etc. It’s very mild, creamy, and full of flavour.
-It’s something I could eat an awful lot of on a regular basis!
+Another of my favourite dishes at the Taj Mahal is the thoran – traditionally, a dry dish made with spices, coconut, cheera, and various vegetables, such as gourd, yam, beans, jackfruit, etc. It’s very mild, creamy, and full of flavour.
+It’s something we still eat an awful lot of on a regular basis!